 Cialdini explains the phenomenon of sports-fan via the association principle.

-We associate to a sports club and then want them to win to prove our own superiority.
+We associate with a sports club and then want them to win to prove our own superiority.
 People feel their success will somehow raise their own social prestige.

 Research proved indeed that after a team had won the pronoun “we” was used and the same pronoun was instead avoided when the team lost.